wsadrak/100-programming-Java-challenges/README.md

 # 100 programming challenges

 In this section I'm collecting simple programs that I write while learning Core Java.
-This page includes challenges on various java topics such as control statements, loops, classes & objects, functions, arrays, algoritms etc.
+This page includes challenges on various Java topics such as control statements, loops, classes & objects, functions, arrays, alghoritms etc.

 My goal is to face as many problems as possible, before trying to create larger applications.